Taiwing/ft_setup/README.md

 ## Usage

 ft\_setup will install the dependencies and the configuration files by default.
 It can also remove them if needed.
+By default it will install the dependencies on the local goinfre directory which means the script will have to be re-run on each new host machine.

 ```
 Usage: